 Generally, a speech-language pathologist (SLP) will teach your child how to use one.
 An SLP can also design personalized communication boards for specific situations and interests a child may have.

 Check out the video below for an example of how communication boards work.

 5. Adaptive Utensils

-There are a bunch of different types of adaptive utensils for varying levels of motor impairments.
+There are many different types of adaptive utensils for varying levels of motor impairments.

-Some adapted utensils will have larger grips so that the handles are easier to hold.
+Some adaptive utensils will have larger grips so that the handles are easier to hold.

-Some might be malleable and bend for children who have difficulties bending their wrists.
+Some might be bent to a certain angle for children who have difficulties bending their wrists.

 Others may have handles or straps that wrap around the arm to prevent being dropped.